 Loch Lomond first became a popular tourist destination after being featured in Sir Walter Scott’s Lady of the Lake and even Queen Victoria would make a stop here.
 This area continued to gain in popularity for its natural beauty, becoming the first national park established in Scotland.
 There are a lot of things to do in Loch Lomond & the Trossachs National Park and the surrounding area around the park.

 Loch Lomond is a popular spot for nature lovers and is a popular weekend escape for locals from Glasgow, Stirling, and Edinburgh for a couple of days of outdoor pursuits.The top things to do in the area involve outdoor activities, such as hiking, boating, kayaking, fishing, stargazing, climbing, camping, and cycling.
 But there are also other things to do such as challenging yourself at adventure parks, visiting historical and cultural attractions, exploring small towns, whisky distillery tours, golfing, and buying local produce at farmers’ markets.

 The area also offers plenty of family-friendly activities with nature parks, an aquarium, canoeing, mini golf courses, aerial courses at adventure parks, guided family activities, and more to keep both children and parents entertained.

 Hiking, Climbing, & Cycling

-For those with limited mobility who want to explore some of the trails, you can hire an all-terrain mobility scooter to see more of the park.
+For those with limited mobility who want to explore some of the trails, you can check out these trails and towns that have all-ability paths and trails.